GeorgePopp/aoc2023/docs/notes.md

 ## Day 04

 I found this problem easier than yesterday's.
 I used recursion for the second part of the challenge.
 I haven't come across many day-to-day uses of recursion so it was fun to think in terms of a recursive function.
 I also tried benchmarking and profiling the code to make it faster.
 I used `@time` and `@benchmark` (from `BenchmarkTools`) for benchmarking, `@code_warntype` to check for type inference, and `@profile` and `@profview` (from `ProfileView`) to profile the code.
 I was able to make a noticable difference to the running time of the second problem.

+## Day 05

+The main challenge for part 2 was performance.
+I made the (ultimately) poor decision to make a large convolution of all the mappings using the very cool `\circ` operator in Julia.
+My implementation ended up being very slow due to type instability.
+In the end my code produced the right answer but took a few mins to run.
+If I had the time, I would have redone the mapping parts to avoid this type unstable convolution.
+I'm not sure what the best option would be for performance, I'll try and come back to this at a future date.